kevingstewart/f5_sslo_telemetry/observability-tools/loki-graphite-grafana/README.md

     ```

 3. **Edit the config-promtail.yaml file**<br />
 Edit the file to point the client's url (line 9) to the local server IP so that Promtail can access Loki.
 Promtail will establish a remote Syslog listener on this IP, and TCP port 1514.
+Ensure that this IP address will be accessible to the BIG-IP over a data plane interface.

 4. **Install the services via Docker-Compose**<br />
 The compose file is configured to read the Loki/Promtail configurations from the current directory.
 To start all of the services: